About Bear Creek Church

 Christ’s death is the sacrifice we need for God’s forgiveness of our sin.
 It satisfies the demands of God’s holiness.
 It also demonstrates His incredible love for us.
 Christ is the only mediator between God and humanity.
 The gospel describes everything God offers us and everything we need to be fully formed in Him.
 Therefore, we want everything we are and everything we do as a church to proceed from and be related to the gospel.

-Our vision is to be a gospel-centered disciple-making community for all people.
+Our vision is to be a gospel-centered disciple-making community.

 We work to...